lucsch/rustre/docs/source/build.md

    - openpyxl
    - pytest
    - pytest-cov (code coverage)
+   - coveralls (only needed to upload code coverage to coveralls.io)
    - sphinx (only needed for building the documentation)
    - myst-parser (markdown support for sphinx)
    - sphinx_rtd_theme (read the doc sphinx theme)